Get

 Birman cat kitten with beautiful blue eyes lying on the floor

 What is a Birman?
-According to Buddhist stories, the Birman cat was created by a Burmese goddess.
-The tale tells of a litter of pure white cats that once lived in a temple dedicated to her.
+According to traditional legend, the Birman cat was associated with Buddhist stories in Myanmar (formerly Burma).
+The tale tells of a litter of pure white cats that once lived in a temple dedicated to a goddess.

-But it wasn’t until the murder of one of the temple’s priests that the breed came to be.
-It was said that after the priest’s death, one of the cats stared into an effigy of the goddess, transforming it into a shiny golden color.1
+But it wasn’t until the murder of one of the temple’s priests that the breed came to be mythologically transformed.
+It was said that after the priest’s death, one of the cats stared into an effigy of the goddess, transforming its appearance into a shiny golden color.1

 Although the Birman is generally regarded for their traditional seal point coloring (more on that later), the breed can come in many different colorings.
 Let’s take a look at the different colors and patterns the Birman can take on.